-I am a professor at Michigan State University where my work mainly focuses on how to teach science to non-scientists.
-Much of my work is trying to elaborate on the overlap of science, education, and technology.
-My work is described well by the TPaCK model proposed by Punya Mishra and Matt Koehler at MSU, where I wrestle with how to leverage technology and pedagogical theory in communicating and improving learning in scientific disciplines.
-Recent projects have looked at MOOCs, augmented reality, and mobile applications.
-Explore the tabs at the top to see some of these projects.
+I am a curriculum developer at Michigan State University where my work mainly focuses on how to teach science to non-scientists.
+Much of my work is trying to elaborate on the overlap of art, science, education, and technology.
+Two conceptual frameworks I often use are TPaCK and the STEM to STEAM movement.
+Many times in my work I am wrestling with how to leverage technology and pedagogical theory in communicating and improving learning in scientific disciplines, and how are the artistic and scientific endeavor similar and different.